 MSC 201 ADVANCED INDIVIDUAL LEADERSHIP SUBJECTS (2 credits) An introduction to self development/human relations and assertiveness techniques and practical application of these skills in leadership roles.
 Focus is on development through the application of interpersonal communications techniques, practical work with role play exercises, and learning through involvement.

 MSC 202 INTRODUCTION TO TACTICS AND OPERATIONS (2 credits) A study of the fundamentals of small unit tactics and the application of leadership to changing situations.

-MSC 203* LEADERSHIP EQUIVALENCY (6 credits) Completion of Leaders Training Course (LTC) or equivalent.
-LTC is a four-week summer field training program designed to evaluate students' abilities to handle themselves and others in new and demanding situations.
+MSC 203* LEADERSHIP EQUIVALENCY (6 credits) Completion of Cadet Initial Entry Training (CIET) or equivalent.
+CIET is a four-week summer field training program designed to evaluate students' abilities to handle themselves and others in new and demanding situations.
 Subjects include fundamentals of soldiering, including physical training, marksmanship, tactical operation, map reading and orienteering.
 This course is equivalent to the basic course (MSC 100 & 200).
 Prerequisite: Consent of instructor.

 MSC 204 LEADERSHIP LABORATORY (1 credit) Development of tactical skills, military planning, drill and ceremonies, and land navigation.
 Prerequisite: Concurrent enrollment in MSC 201 or 202.

 MSC 301 LEADERSHIP AND MANAGEMENT I (3 credits) Develops principles and techniques of leadership and management.
 Course provides an introduction and practical application in first aid, nuclear-biological-chemical (NBC) operations, tactical communication and an introduction to infantry weapons.
 Prerequisites: MSC 101, 102, 201, 202, or their equivalent or approval of the Professor of Military Science.